priyesh009/ds-projects/README.md

 - Logistic Regression : Titanic data - Predicting the passegners who survived/not survived the disaster
 - KNN : classified data - predict class for new data points using KNN
 - Decision Trees : Decision Trees and Random Forests in Python on Kyphosis patients
-- K-Means : Clustering with made up data.
+- K-Means : Clustering with made up data
+- NLP : NLP with text data
+- Deep learning : Deep Learning with Fake data with two features

 ### TODO
 - Data Analytics on Finance data